 4.4.3.1 At switch-on or recovery from lack of coverage

 4.4.3.1.0 General

+At switch on, following recovery from lack of coverage, or when the MS stops operating in the SNPN access operation mode over 3GPP access:

-a) if
+a) if:

-- signal level enhanced network selection is not applicable (see clause 3.11); or
+- signal level enhanced network selection is not applicable (see clause 3.11), or

-- the MS has stopped applying signal level enhanced network selection according to requirement v) of clause 4.4.3.1.1;
+- the MS has stopped applying signal level enhanced network selection according to requirement v) of clause 4.4.3.1.1,

-then the MS selects the registered PLMN or equivalent PLMN (if it is available) using all access technologies that the MS is capable of except for the RATs that are restricted for the registered PLMN or equivalent PLMN, without considering the "Operator controlled signal threshold per access technology" stored in the USIM; or
+then the MS shall select the registered PLMN or equivalent PLMN (if it is available) using all access technologies that the MS is capable of, without considering the "Operator controlled signal threshold per access technology" stored in the USIM; or

 b) if:

-- signal level enhanced network selection is applicable (see clause 3.11); and
+- signal level enhanced network selection is applicable (see clause 3.11), and

-- the received signal quality from a candidate PLMN/access technology combination comprising of a registered PLMN or an equivalent PLMN (if it is available) is equal to or greater than the "Operator controlled signal threshold per access technology" of the access technology configured in the USIM.
+- the received signal quality from a candidate PLMN/access technology combination comprising of a registered PLMN or an equivalent PLMN (if it is available) is equal to or greater than the "Operator controlled signal threshold per access technology" of the access technology configured in the USIM,

-the MS shall select the registered PLMN or equivalent PLMN (if it is available) and the access technology for which the received signal quality is equal to or greater than the "Operator controlled signal threshold per access technology" stored in the USIM, except for the RATs that are restricted for the registered PLMN or equivalent PLMN.
-If for the registered PLMN or equivalent PLMN there are two or more access technologies for which the received signal quality is equal to or greater than the "Operator controlled signal threshold per access technology" stored in the USIM, it is up to implementation which access technology is selected by the MS.
+then the MS shall select the registered PLMN or equivalent PLMN (if it is available) and the access technology for which the received signal quality is equal to or greater than the "Operator controlled signal threshold per access technology" stored in the USIM.
+If for the registered PLMN or equivalent PLMN there are two or more access technologies for which the received signal quality is equal to or greater than the "Operator controlled signal threshold per access technology" stored in the USIM, it is up to implementation which access technology is selected by the MS,

-and if necessary (in the case of recovery from lack of coverage, see clause 4.5.2) attempts to perform a Location Registration.
+and if necessary (in the case of recovery from lack of coverage, see clause 4.5.2), attempts to perform a Location Registration.

 NOTE 1: The MS in automatic network selection mode can end the PLMN search procedure once the registered PLMN or equivalent PLMN is found on an access technology.